 This duty also extends to other persons not within our employment to whom we owe a duty.

-Pregnant staff must not:
+Pregnant staff and new mothers must not:

 - Use or come into contact with any chemicals. - Work at height (stand on stepladders, step ups etc.). - May have restricted Playground duties